 4. Exfoliate with gentle grains like baking soda or rice powder.
 Use a gentle exfoliant to keep skin clear of dirt and dead skin.
 Start by exfoliating weekly and increase if needed.

 5. Detoxify with a weekly mask.
 Clay masks help open pores and draw out impurities.
-Treat your skin to a mask once a week to purify skin and remove dirt and oil build-up which causes blackheads.
+Apply a face mask once a week to purify skin and remove dirt and oil build-up which causes blackheads.

 The fine print: it does not contain chocolate chips, you cannot eat it, and there is no fresh out of the oven smell.